mosesintech/theSynaxisServer/.docs/DevLog.md

 Winston is another cool package I only just ran across.
 It's a logging package that handles all the tough parts of building your own logging library.

+I also added a few details so I could deploy the server on Heroku for staging.
+I think I'm going to want to use Digital Ocean for production.
+But Heroku is perfect for staging, it being free and all.

 npm packages added:
     - husky
     - lint-staged